Glossary & Lingo

 watersheds

 A watershed is an area of land that catches rain and snow and drains or seeps into a marsh, stream, river, lake or groundwater.
-Homes, farms, cottages, forests, small towns, big cities and more can make up watersheds.
-Some cross municipal, provincial and even international boarders.
+Watersheds can cross municipal, provincial and even international borders.
 They come in all shapes and sizes and can vary from millions of acres, like the land that drains into the Great lakes, to a few acres that drain into a pond.

 weir

-A wall or obstruction used to control flow (from settling tanks and clarifiers) to ensure a uniform flow rate and to avoid short-circuiting.
+A wall or a mechanical device used to control flow (from settling tanks and clarifiers) to ensure a uniform flow rate and to avoid short-circuiting.

 well log